DominicMachado/DominicMachado.github.io/docs/clas-199-s24/creative-projects.md

 -	Include a list of any pictures or visual media that you use in your video with hyperlinks to their provenance

 ***

+## Creative Project #2: Deep Engagement!
+&nbsp;

+**Details**
+- Due: April 5-9 (share with me via email or in person)
+- Length: One creative engagement and an artist's statement (400 words)k

+***

+## Assignment
+&nbsp;

+Over the last few weeks, we have been studying how people in the ancient Mediterranean engaged in racial thinking and put it to use for political purpose.
+The purpose of this second project is to respond to these ideas, show how you have assimilated it, and add your own insight and perspective on it.

+This will take one of two forms: a creative reenvisioning of an ancient text that we have read for class or a scholarly paper that compares and contrasts two ancient passages and their conceptions of race.

+For the creative reenvisioning, it will center around a theme or aspect of race in the ancient world that we have discussed in class, drawing specifically on at least one text we’ve read in this course.
+You could reinterpret your passage/theme through a piece of “Fan Fiction,” a short story, a set of poems, a song, or by creating visual imagery.
+You could rewrite or write your own version of a passage for performance, translate it for online format, or record a podcast.
+There are numerous options!

+All creative projects must be submitted with a title and Artist’s Statement.
+The Artist’s Statement must be at least 400 words: describe how you chose your topic, text(s), and approach; what artistic choices you made in your creative adaptation and what you hoped to express in this adaptation; and what you intended to capture and/or change from the original.
+Then comment on what you found enjoyable about the project, what was challenging, and what you learned from making it.
+Your project must show evidence that you have taken the artistic process seriously with several hours of effort/investment, in addition to the Artist’s Statement.
+Your project must be turned in on Canvas no later than April 21 at 11:59 pm.